 The Educational Opportunity Program provides access, academic support and financial aid to qualified students who show promise for succeeding in college but who may not have otherwise been offered admission.
-At SUNY Poly, support services include tutoring, personal counseling, career planning, and financial support.
-EOP students must meet specific academic and economic criteria in order to be admitted into the program.
-First-year EOP students are required to participate in a summer program designed to reinforce student success.
+At SUNY Poly,

 Due to the size of SUNY Poly's EOP program, transfer admission into EOP is limited, and preference is given to transfer candidates previously enrolled in EOP, HEOP, SEEK or the College Discovery Program.